hynek/svcs/README.md

 ```

 A container lives as long as you want the instances to live -- e.g., as long as a request lives.

+If a factory is a generator and yields the instance, the generator will be remembered.
-At the end, you run `container.close()` to clean up all instances that the container has created.
+At the end, you run `container.close()` and all generators will be finished (i.e. called `next(g)`).
 You can use this to return database connections to a pool, et cetera.

-If you have async cleanup functions, use `await container.aclose()` instead.
+If you have async generators, use `await container.aclose()` instead which calls `await g.__anext__()` on all async generators.
-It will run both sync and async cleanup functions.
+It will run both sync and async cleanup functions by default.

 Failing cleanups are logged at `warning` level but otherwise ignored.